 - Failure to provide two weeks notice of termination or two weeks severance pay.

 - Failure to provide four weeks notice of termination or four weeks severance pay to live-in workers.

 - Retaliating against a domestic worker for exercising their rights under this law, including threats around immigration status.

 - Failure to notify employees of their rights and keep records that demonstrate compliance.

 How to file a complaint

-If you believe you have experienced a violation of this law, you can file a complaint with the Office of Benefits and Wage Compliance in the Mayor’s Office of Labor.
+If you believe you have experienced a violation of this law, you can file a complaint with the Office of Worker Protections in the Department of Labor.

 100 S. Broad St., 4th Floor